Luccatag/ContactAgendaApi/README.md

 ## 🚧 Next Steps
 1. **Add unit/integration tests for backend**
    - Create a test project and add tests for Service, Repository (including JSON persistence), and Dapper endpoints.
-2. **Expand frontend to full CRUD**
-   - Implement update and delete in Vue view.
-3. **Refactor frontend to use component-based structure**
+2. **Refactor frontend to use component-based structure**
-   - Modularize UI and use vue-router for navigation.
+   - Modularize UI and views for maintainability.
-4. **Use axios for all API calls in frontend**
+3. **Use axios for all API calls in frontend**
-   - Replace fetch with axios in Vue components.
+   - Replace fetch with axios in Vue components for consistency and better error handling.
-5. **Implement Pinia for state management (optional)**
+4. **Implement Pinia for state management (optional)**
    - Use Pinia to manage contacts state in frontend.
-6. **Add frontend test coverage**
+5. **Add frontend test coverage**
    - Add unit and integration tests for Vue components.
-7. **Bonus: Implement CQRS, authentication/security, RabbitMQ, Dockerfile**
+6. **Bonus: Implement CQRS, authentication/security, RabbitMQ, Dockerfile**
    - Add advanced features as needed to demonstrate differentials.

 ## 📋 Full Requirements Reference